rockmonkey4004/rockmonkey4004.github.io/_posts/2020-03-26-thurs-wash-produce.md

 subtitle: Tip Thursday
 featured-image: Produce-in-Sink.jpg
 alt: Washing Fruits and Veggies in Sink
+image: Produce-in-Sink.jpg
+description: Washing produce is important to prevent foodborne illness and reducing your exposure to pesticides.
+For good food hygiene, learn how to wash produce, regardless if it is organic or conventional.
 tags:   [ Thursday, Cleaning, Fruits, Vegetables ]
 comments: true
 ---